A pristine creek and a wild watershed

 Baldface Creek provides some of the best water quality and fisheries habitat on the Siskiyou National Forest.
 The world-class fishery on the Smith River depends on the water and fish produced in the Baldface Creek drainage.

 This is no small accolade.
-The Smith River is an icon among California rivers—known for its crystal clear waters and large mint bright salmon and steelhead.
-And the Siskiyou National Forest has some of the most valuable salmon and steelhead habitat in the nation.
-It’s home to five National Wild and Scenic Wild and Scenic Rivers—each considered a world-class salmon and steelhead stream.
+The Siskiyou National Forest has some of the most valuable salmon and steelhead habitat in the nation.
+It’s home to five National Wild and Scenic Wild and Scenic Rivers—the Illinois, Chetco, North Fork Smith, Elk and Rogue.
+Each is considered a world-class salmon and steelhead stream.
+The National Wild and Scenic Smith River in California is an icon in that state, known for its clear waters and the prized salmon and steelhead it provides.

 Threatened by a foreign owned mining company